 **This post contains affiliate links.
 See full disclosure statement at bottom.**

-Every time I look at Pinterest for fall activities to do with my kids I’m reminded that I just don’t have it in me to do most of that stuff.
-I mean, these plans look awesome and all, but I don’t have the time or money invest in elaborate plans.
+Every time I look at Pinterest for fall activities I’m reminded that I just don’t have it in me to do most of that stuff.
+I mean, these plans look awesome and all, but I don’t have the time or money to invest in elaborate plans.
 I wish I did, but I’m just happy when I keep us all fed and clothed and the baby hasn’t stripped her diaper off to play with the contents, know what I mean?
-The problem is that I still want to be able to do fun fall-themed lessons, but without having to invest a ton of time and money for each project.
+The problem is that I still want to be able to do fun fall-themed lessons without having to invest a ton of time and money for each project.

 “For everything there is a season, a time for every activity under heaven.
 A time to be born and a time to die.
 A time to plant and a time to harvest.”
 Ecclesiastes 3:1-2

 I know some of you are wondering what the Bible has to do with fall lessons.
 If you read my Valentine’s Mini-Unit post you know that I think scripture memorization is an important part of school, and really life.
 If you haven’t read it, go check it out to see why memorizing Bible verses helps more than just our spiritual lives!

 Given that we are studying fall, which is a time of harvest, I thought Ecclesiastes 3 was the perfect passage.
 Since we’ll only be spending a week on this unit we will only be working on the first two verses.
 Feel free to do more if you want.
 To get the full plan for memorizing this passage laid out for you, sign up here by October 31st to get your FREE printable pack!

 Fall Field Trips